baraline/convst/README.md

 ## Reproducing the paper results

 Multiple scripts are available under the `PaperScripts` folder.
-It contains the exact same scripts used to generate our results, notably the `test_models.py` file, used to generate the csv results available in the `Results` folder of the archive (To be updated).
+It contains the exact same scripts used to generate our results, notably the `test_models.py` file, used to generate the csv results available in the `Results` folder of the archive.

 ## Contributing, Citing and Contact